ptomato/talks/las2021/README.md

 - A step-by-step tutorial on how to write an app
   - There's already a good one on [gjs.guide](https://gjs.guide/guides/gtk/3/)
-* Presented by an experienced web developer
+- Presented by an experienced web developer

 <!--
   This is not going to be a tutorial on how to code a desktop app.
 There are plenty of these already.

-  Another thing this talk is not, is presented by an experienced web developer.
+  Another thing this talk is not.
+This talk is not presented by an experienced web developer.
 I do know some things about web development in JavaScript, but I am not really familiar with the latest tools and best practices for developing apps.
-I'm a Linux desktop programmer at heart, and in my day job I work on JavaScript engines in browsers.
+I'm a Linux desktop programmer at heart, and in my day job at Igalia I work on JavaScript engines in browsers.
 Like I said, this talk is an experiment for me!
 So I might get some of these things wrong.
 -->

 ---